 For many bettors, the first step in identifying a winner is to create a shortlist of teams that they think can win Euro 2020, with current holders Portugal joining recent winners Spain and Germany among some of the potential winners.

 Other nations such as England, France and Belgium are certainly worthy of consideration too and once you have narrowed down your search for a winner, you can then decide which Euro 2020 team appeals the most at the current prices.

-Yes, in-play betting is an option with many football fans now waiting for a match to kick off before placing bets on the action.
-This gives punters the advantage of able to gauge the pattern of play and whether a particular side is dominating the match before deciding which way to bet.
+Yes, in-play betting is an option with many soccer fans now waiting for a match to kick off before placing bets on the action.
+This gives bettors the advantage of able to gauge the pattern of play and whether a particular side is dominating the match before deciding which way to bet.